Virginia Staudt Sexton: History and philosophy of psychology

 Virginia Staudt Sexton had contributed to national and internationally in the history and philosophy of psychology.
 Sexton is known for her contributions of linking psychology to Catholicism, one of the books that reflected this linkage is Catholics in Psychology: A Historical Survey which was translated in Spanish.
 Sexton works drew attention to the contribution of Catholic psychologists, including Edward A. Pace, the first American Catholic and priest to study with Wilhelm Wundt.
 She aided in the affiliation of the American Catholic Psychological Association (ACPA) with the APA where she served as president of the APA’s Division of Philosophical Psychology and its Division of Humanistic Psychology.
 Sexton work with ACPA was aimed at helping facilitate employment opportunities for Catholic psychologists.
 She also promoted many international issues because she believed that psychologists “must develop an international vision of their field” and research.

+Later life

+Sexton died on May 24, 1997, at home in Cincinnati, Ohio.